johntitus/node-horseman/Readme.md

 To send a shift+p event, you would use `.keyboardEvent("keypress","p",0x02000000)`.

 ### Waiting
 These functions for the browser to wait for an event to occur.
-If the event does not occur before the timeout period (configurable via the options), a timeout event will fire.
+If the event does not occur before the timeout period (configurable via the options), a timeout event will fire and the Promise for the action will reject.

 #### .wait(ms)
 Wait for `ms` milliseconds e.g. `.wait(5000)`